 DRY STOUT.
 This beer has an O.G. of 45-50 and an alcohol content of 4.5 - 5.0%.
 The bouquet should be that of roasted grain with a flavour of roasted grains full and dry with a long hard bitter finish.
 The colour is almost black.

 OATMEAL/SWEET STOUT: O.G. of 40-55.
 Colour is dark brown to almost black.
-Dark malts dominate the bouquet and flavour, bitterness is slight.
+Dark malts dominate bouquet and flavour, bitterness is slight.
 Alcohol ranges from 4 to 5.5%.
 "Milk" stouts, sweetened with lactose have a high residual sweetness.
-Oatmeal versions are less sweet but full bodied and can have an oily mouthfeel.
+Oatmeal versions are less sweet but full bodied; can have oily mouthfeel.
 STRONG ALE: This full-bodied beer has an O.G. of 60-80 and an alcohol content of 6-8%.
 The colour may range from golden to garnet.
 The bouquet should be malty and fruity backed with a good hop aroma.
 The flavour should be a full blend of malt hops and alcohol with some residual sweetness.

 PORTER: This beer has an O.G. of 60-70 and an alcohol content of 5.5 - 7%.
 With a colour of dark brown to black, with a predominance of brown and chocolate malts on the bouquet and in the flavour, the flavour should also be full, with some residual sweetness to balance the hop and roast grains.

 BARLEY WINE: Colour ranges from golden to brown.
 O.G. is from 90 upwards.
 The bouquet should be rich fruity hoppy alcoholic and vinous.
 The flavour should be full and malty with a smooth and mature blend of sweetness, hop and alcohol.
 Alcohol content will be 9% or greater.

 DARK MILD: A lightly hopped beer with an O.G. of 35-40.
 The colour may range from light to dark brown.
+The flavour will have a delicate blend of malt and

+DARK MILD: A lightly hopped beer with an O.G. of 35-40.
+The colour may range from light to dark brown.
 The flavour will have a delicate blend of malt and roast grains.
 Alcohol content will range from 3.5 - 4.5%.

 WHEAT BEER: Pale straw to dark gold in colour, with an OG of 45-55.
 It is typically brewed using up to 50% wheat malt and is often cloudy.
 It should be highly carbonated with a thick, well retained head.
 Yeast derived flavours can be fruity and spicy, with phenolic clove and banana.
 Belgian styles may have a bready/ grainy flavor, with coriander and orange peel.
 Hop bitterness, flavour and aroma should be low, with a soft finish on the palate.

 Wine and Beer definitions from 2000 NGWBJ Handbook with kind permission.

-GUEST BEERS:
+GUEST BEERS